Other Benefits

 Flexible Spending Accounts

 Expenses that qualify include healthcare costs such as co-pays and doctor’s fees; over-the-counter drugs and prescriptions; dental and eyecare expenses; and daycare expenses for dependents.
-For more information go to: www.tasconline.com.
+For more information go to: MedMutual.com/CDHaccounts.

 Generally, contributions not used during the plan year will be forfeited.
-The NC State plan allows for a carryover of a maximum of $500 to the next year with no risk of forfeiture at plan year end (12/31).
+The NC State plan allows for a carryover of a maximum of $660 to the next year with no risk of forfeiture at plan year end (12/31) for the Health Care Account (no carryover for the Dependent Care Account).

 Sick, Vacation, Personal Time & Earned Time Off